ncatlab/nlab-content/pages/6/3/5/1/1536/content.md

 The Grothendieck construction generalizes the Σ-type construction for sets/types to categories.
 However, there are many other Σ-like constructions (as well as dualizations of the Grothendieck construction) for category-like objects.
 The first part of the following note discusses alternatives and calls to consider these before making a choice.
-The note itself is motivated by the search for categorical semantics of [[directed homotopy type theory]], but the first part may be more generally relevant:
+The note itself is motivated by the search for categorical semantics of $(n, r)$-[[directed type theory]], but the first part may be more generally relevant:

 * {#Nuyts20} [[Andreas Nuyts]], *A Vision for Natural Type Theory*, Part I: Grothendieck Construction Considered Harmful, [Note](https://anuyts.github.io/files/nattt-vision.pdf)